alpinelinux/awall/README.md

 used to associate such a helper to a service definition when required by the service.

-All rule objects, except for policies, may have an attribute named **service**, constraining the rule's scope to specific services only.
+All rule objects, except for policy and MSS clamping rules, may have an attribute named **service**, constraining the rule's scope to specific services only.
 This attribute is a list of service names, referring to the keys of the top-level service dictionary.

 ### <a name="zone"></a>Zones